Court Theatre (New Zealand): The Arts Centre

 In 1976, the company moved to the Christchurch Arts Centre complex, in the buildings which were formerly the Engineering School of Canterbury College.
 The performance space was previously lecture room D.

-From 1977 to 1978, Randall Wackrow served as sole Artistic Director, standing down in 1979 with the appointment of Elric Hooper.
-Hooper served as Artistic Director for more than two decades.
+From 1977 to 1978, Randall Wackrow served as sole artistic director, standing down in 1979 with the appointment of Elric Hooper.
+Hooper served as artistic director for more than two decades.
 Hooper declared his intent to balance the theatre's repertoire with "three main thrusts — the classic, the contemporary and the indigenous".
-Although economic pressure saw a fledgling second auditorium, Court Two, closed as a regular venue following the economic slump of the mid-eighties (although it was to be later revived as The Forge), overall this philosophy was rewarded.
+Financial pressure during the economic slump of the mid-eighties almost caused the closure of the theatre.
+A small second auditorium, Court Two, was closed almost as soon as it opened, although it was to be later revived as The Forge.

-The Court expanded its company with the introduction of Theatresports to Australasia in the late 1980s and the formation of professional improvisation troupe, The Court Jesters in 1989.
+The Court expanded its company with the introduction of Theatresports to Australasia in the late 1980s and the formation of professional improvisation troupe, the Court Jesters, in 1989.

 In 1990, Hooper was awarded an MBE and the 1990 Commemoration medal by the Queen.
-Hooper retired as Artistic Director in 1999 and Catherine Downes served as Artistic Director of The Court Theatre from 2000 to 2005.
-Ross Gumbley became The Court's Artistic Director in 2006 and helped The Court find a new home in Addington when the 2011 Christchurch earthquake destroyed The Court's Arts Centre home.
+Hooper retired as artistic director in 1999 and Catherine Downes served as artistic director of the Court Theatre from 2000 to 2005.
+Ross Gumbley became the Court's Artistic Director in 2006 and helped the Court find a new venue in Addington when the 2011 Christchurch earthquake destroyed the Court's Arts Centre venue.

 The Shed, Addington

-The Court remains in The Shed while planning for a permanent home in the city.
-In December 2019, Ross Gumbley became The Court's Artistic Adviser/Lead Director, helping to plan for this new future, while Daniel Pengelly took over as Interim Artistic Director.
-In May 2020, Pengelly was appointed Artistic Director until 31 December 2020.
+After the 2011 earthquakes, the Court remained in the Shed while planning for a permanent home in the city.
+In December 2019, Ross Gumbley became the Court's Artistic Adviser/Lead Director, helping to plan for a new theatre, while Daniel Pengelly took over as Interim Artistic Director.
+In May 2020, Pengelly was appointed artistic director until 31 December 2020.

 During the 2020 COVID-19 pandemic, the Court Theatre's shows were postponed or cancelled.
-The Court began staging productions in The Shed's foyer with safety measures in place in August 2020 and on 21 September 2020 announced that the main auditorium would be reopening.
+The Court began staging productions in the Shed's foyer with safety measures in place in August 2020 and on 21 September 2020 announced that the main auditorium would be reopening.

+In July 2020, the Court entered into a lease agreement with the local council for a new venue in the city centre that was yet to be built.
+The venue was originally due to open in 2023 but in 2021 it was rescheduled for 2024.
+In October 2023, The Press reported that the theatre was in a precarious financial position.
+At that time chief executive Barbara George said that the last profitable show for the theatre had been Jersey Boys in the 2020/21 summer season.

+In 2021 a history of the first 50 years of the theatre was published.

+In November 2023, George resigned as chief executive following allegations of a culture of bullying within the organisation.